strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/introduction.md

 ## Check and handle manual upgrades

-The following main changes might affect your Strapi application and require you to do some manual actions:
+The following main changes might affect your Strapi application and require you to do some manual actions.

+For each of them, read the indicated breaking change entry and check if some manual actions are still required after the upgrade tool has run:

 1. **Database migration**:
     1. MySQL v5 is not supported 👉 see [breaking change](/dev-docs/migration/v4-to-v5/breaking-changes/mysql5-unsupported)